department-of-veterans-affairs/va.gov-team/platform/about-vsp/policies-work-norms/deployment-policy.md

 ### Holiday release freeze schedule

-Automated releases will not occur on the following days, due to holidays:
+Automated deploys will not occur on the following days, due to holidays:

 #### 2019